degustujacaistota/en/docs/_posts/2020-03-01-Bialy_Krolik.md

 #### *Own-baked bread/buckwheat crisp/chives butter/caramel butter*

-From the beginning when the bread was served, we were transferred to forest atmosphere.
+From the beginning when the bread was served, we were transferred to the forest atmosphere.
  The bread was given in a circle of bark decorated with whole nuts and acorns.
   It pleased the eye and the palate. _3&nbsp;[eggplants]._
 <center><div style="width:50%">